privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/security/audit.md

 **Description**

-In the template `QuinSelector`, if you want to confirm the input signal index is a valid integer less than 2\*\*3, you should add Num2bits(3) to check it.
+In the template `QuinarySelector`, if you want to confirm the input signal index is a valid integer less than 2\*\*3, you should add Num2bits(3) to check it.

 **Code Location**